20 delectable, gluten-free Thanksgiving recipes, plus tips for how to safely cook for someone who needs to eat gluten-free!

 - Even better, use disposable aluminum pans versus glass or nonstick bakeware if possible.

 - Check to see that spices and spice blends are gluten-free.
-I use Tone’s, which are gluten-free and very inexpensive.

 - Scoop a portion of gluten-free dips into a separate container for the GF diner, as the entire dish can become contaminated if dunked into with non gluten-free crackers, crostini, etc.